-Panel Recommendation Date of Executive's response Executive actions - implementation progress Endorsed recommendations of the CSE working group Reviewed July 2016 Members to review July 2017
+Panel Recommendation Date of Executive's response Executive actions - implementation progress Endorsed recommendations of the CSE working group Reviewed July 2016 Report to Panel July 2017 with ongoing review by CSE Steering Group

 4. FOR POSSIBLE CONSIDERATION IN FUTURE

 Area for investigation What does the topic include?
 Why should panel consider?
 How should panel proceed?
 Timescale Children looked after in residential care Understanding the needs of our children in residential care and whether we can provide a better way of meeting their needs Reduction in demand and preventative services are key areas in keeping spending at a minimum Task and Finish Group To be brought forward on the completion of one of the Panel's existing work commitments